luchr/ComplexVisual.jl/docs/composition.md

 end
 ```

-## One idea to get on a wrong track
+## One idea to get on the wrong track

 Now what happens if you want to "add" an additional field: let's say a gray value?
 (This is just for simplicity.
 Obviously it's not a good idea to combine a mathematical shape with part of its appearance.
 But let's stay for the sake of simplicity with this example.)